jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/MEE-Demo-Service-Terms-Of-Service.md

 The software may collect information about you and your use of the software, and send it to JD.
 JD may use this information for providing services and improve the products and services of JD.
 In the documentation, your right to exit is described.
 Certain features in the software may allow collecting data from users who access or use the applications of the software.
 If you use these features to enable data collection in an application, you must abide by applicable laws, including the necessary consent from the user, and privacy policies that tell the user exactly how you use, collect and share their data.

-You can learn more information about how to collect and use the data of JD in the Documentation and JD Cloud Privacy Policy via https://docs.jdcloud.com/cn/platform-agreement/privacy-policy.
+You can learn more information about how to collect and use the data of JD in the Documentation and JD Cloud & AI Privacy Policy via https://docs.jdcloud.com/en/platform-agreement/privacy-policy.
 You agree to abide by all applicable terms in JD Privacy Policy.

 #### **5. Responsibility of End Users**